 The Academic Advising Centre’s (AAC) primary focus is to support undergraduate and special students in achieving academic success.
-The AAC offers walk-in advising sessions for students who are experiencing academic difficulty, need assistance understanding their academic audit, want to ensure they are fulfilling their degree program’s academic requirements, or have been placed on Academic Warning.
-Academic advisors at the AAC can also explain the University’s academic rules and regulations and help students develop plans to keep them on track towards attaining their academic goals.
+The AAC offers walk-in advising sessions for students who are experiencing academic difficulty, need assistance understanding their academic audit, want to ensure they are fulfilling their degree program’s academic requirements or have been placed on Academic Warning.

 Awards and Financial Aid

 The Awards and Financial Aid office administers various financial aid and awards programs to reward academic achievement and to provide financial assistance.
 The office is responsible for the administration of undergraduate scholarships (entrance and prestige), bursary and work study programs.

 Career Services is Carleton University’s on-campus centre for career development and exploration, employment preparation, and the primary place to find experiential learning opportunities for all current students and alumni.

 The Centre for Student Academic Support (CSAS) is a centralized collection of learning support services designed to help students achieve their goals and improve their learning both inside and outside the classroom.
 CSAS offers academic assistance with course content, academic writing and skill development.